Error signals for overcoming the laser power limits of gravitational-wave detectors: Model Performance

-The thermal state inference algorithm assumes that the primary heating beam is a pure fundamental Gaussian mode.
-The presence of higher-order spatial modes can introduce systematic error that degrades the predictive accuracy.
-In particular, the first-order Hermite-Gaussian mode (HG$_{1,0}$) and second-order Laguerre-Gaussian mode (LG$_{1,0}$) commonly arise in laser cavity experiments due to small misalignment and mode-mismatch, respectively~\cite{Anderson:84}.
-The right panel of figure~\ref{fig:pos_prediction_error_num_pts} shows the effect of such higher-order mode content on the inferred power error.
-To achieve an inferential accuracy of 0.1\%, we find that the fraction of power in higher-order modes must not exceed approximately 1700~ppm, which is readily achievable with modern precision sensing and control techniques~\cite{Morrison:94theory, Morrison:94exp}.
+The thermal state model assumes that, in heating the test mass surface, the primary laser beam has the intensity profile of a pure fundamental Gaussian mode.
+The presence of higher-order spatial mode content can introduce systematic error that degrades the predictive accuracy of the model.
+We quantify this error for the two lowest-order sources of higher-order mode content in the LIGO arm cavities.
+As shown by Ref.~\cite{Anderson:84}, a small angular or translational misalignment of the injected laser beam's axis relative to the cavity's geometrical axis results in a coupling of power into the first-order Hermite-Gaussian modes of the cavity, HG$_{1,0}$ and HG$_{0,1}$.
+Likewise, a small mode-mismatch of the injected laser beam (a mismatch of the beam's waist size and/or location) to the cavity's resonant spatial mode results in a coupling of power into the second-order Laguerre-Gaussian mode of the cavity, LG$_{1,0}$.
+Absent a high-order aberration such as a point absorber (which we do not assume in this study, but whose practical implications we discuss in section~\ref{sec:conclusion}), the HG$_{1,0}$, HG$_{0,1}$, and LG$_{1,0}$ modes are expected to constitute the dominant higher-order mode content of the arm cavities.
+The right panel of figure~\ref{fig:pos_prediction_error_num_pts} shows the effect of these higher-order modes on the inferred power error of our model.
+To achieve an inferential accuracy of 0.1\%, we find that the fraction of power in these higher-order modes must not exceed 1700~ppm, which is readily achievable.
+For comparison, this requirement is 13~orders of magnitude higher than recent estimates of the fractional power of first-order modes in the LIGO arm cavities~\cite{aLOG_HOM_content}.
+While other higher-order modes will also contribute to the total higher-order mode content, they are expected to be of similar magnitude or smaller than the first-order mode contribution.